 - Samsung Galaxy S20 Ultra: 166.9 x 76 x 8.8mm

-A quick glance over the (estimated) dimensions shows the range of sizes that these phones will come in.
-While the overall build quality and look of the phones is expected to be the same, physically there's a big range of size options - some 15mm in height.
+A glance over the dimensions shows the range of sizes these phones come in.
+While the overall build quality and look of the phones is the same, physically there's a big range of size options - some 15mm in height.

 That is, coincidentally, almost the same as the size difference between the S10 and the S10 5G from 2019.
 Generally, however, these phones are bigger than previous models, but with smaller bezels.